Skip to main content

 The summer of 2023 was the hottest on record globally, and temperatures are still rising.
 Without proper precautions, you can easily get sunstroke or even heatstroke.

-The Pharmacists' Chamber of Lower Saxony provides advice on what to do in these situations and what actions to avoid.
+The Pharmacists' Chamber of Lower Saxony provides advice on what to do in these situations and which activies to avoid.

 Symptoms of sunstroke